galeone/galeone.github.io/_posts/2019-05-10-dissecting-tf-function-part-3.md

 - Functions that create a state need a dedicated design since in eager mode they just work while when converted the stateful objects can create problems. ([part 1](/tensorflow/tf.function/2019/03/21/dissecting-tf-function-part-1/))
 - AutoGraph **does not** perform the boxing of the Python native type, and this can slow down the execution **a lot** ([part 2](/tensorflow/tf.function/2019/04/03/dissecting-tf-function-part-2/)); use `tf.Tensor` whenever possible!
-- `tf.print` and `print` are different objects; there is a clear distinction between the first call (+ function execution tracing) and any other call of the graph-converted function (part 2).
+- `tf.print` and `print` are different objects; there is a clear distinction between the first call (AutoGraph + function execution + tracing) and any other call of the graph-converted function ([part 2](/tensorflow/tf.function/2019/04/03/dissecting-tf-function-part-2/)).
 - The operator overloading of `tf.Tensor` has its own peculiarities.
 In order to be 100% confident of your function design, and making it also work when it is graph-converted, I highly recommend to use the Tensorflow operators explicitly (call `tf.equal(a,b)` instead of `a == b` and so on).

-If you liked the article feel free to share it using the buttons at the end of the article and don't hesitate to comment to let me know if there's something wrong/that can be improved!

 ## Announcement

-I hope to say something pleasing by announcing that I'm authoring my first book about Tensorflow 2.0 and Neural Networks!
+The article is finished, but I hope to say something pleasing by announcing that I'm authoring my first book about Tensorflow 2.0 and Neural Networks!

 > **Hands-On Neural Networks with Tensorflow 2.0**
 >
 > *Understanding the Tensorflow architecture, from static graph to eager execution, designing Deep Neural Networks.*

-The book is made of two parts.

-The first part is more theoretical and is about machine learning and neural networks, with a focus on the intuitive idea about the presented concepts.
-The second part, that's the main topic book, is about the Tensorflow architecture (1.x and 2.0) followed by the implementation of several neural-networks-based solutions to challenging machine learning problems.
+The book is divided into two parts: the first part is more theoretical and is about machine learning and neural networks, with a focus on the intuitive idea behind the presented concepts.
+The second part, that's the main topic of the book, is about the Tensorflow architecture (from 1.x to 2.0) followed by the implementation of several neural-networks-based solutions to challenging machine learning problems, all using Tensorflow 2.0.

-If you want to receive an email when the book is published and also stay up-to-date with the latest published article on the blog, just leave your email in the form below!
+If you want to receive an email when the book is out and also stay up-to-date with the latest articles, leave your email in the form below!